neonlabsorg/neon-client-transfer/README.md

 **NOTE**

 The package is tested on the master branch of private source code of [NeonPass](https://neonpass.live/).
-Module used as the react wrapper.
-For clean working configuration example we have to rebuild connect status buttons, their transfer callbacks and error handling.
+Module was used by the react wrapper `import {useNeonTransfer} from neon-portal/src/react` For clean working configuration example we have to rebuild connect status buttons, their transfer callbacks and error handling.
 ---

 ## Installation and setup